-We have shown how a software lifecycle can be modelled using a Bayesian Network, in which each time frame is a lifecycle 'phase' combining all software development activities in different amounts.
+We have shown how a wide variety of software lifecycles can be modelled using a Dynamic Bayesian Net, in which each time frame is a lifecycle 'phase' combining all software development activities in different amounts.
 This approach allows a BN for software defect prediction to be tailored to different software development environments.
 The AgenaRisk toolset makes this a practical approach, providing a formula language with standard statistical distributions which can be used to change the quality indicators available in each software development team.
 The approach and toolset have been extensively trialled by industrial partners in a collaborative project.
 Despite making little use of the available tailoring capabilities, a retrospective trial of 32 projects showed a good fit between predicted and actual defect counts.